dnsohrabian/gcrta-board/README.md

       - 'tpID': 0,
       - 'useArrivalTimes': 'false'

-Each route dict like above represents a single route at a single stop going one direction.

 **The board can only fit 3 rows on it.** If you are fetching more than 3 routes, it will display the 3 soonest arrivals in order of their arrival

 ### Gettings `params` from GCRTA NextConnect

-13. Go to [GCRTA NextConnect Live Departure Times](http://nextconnect.riderta.com/LiveDepartureTimes).
-This is an endpoint that delivers live departure updates from RTA's TransitMaster system, which is the brains of RTA's operations, including scheduling, and serving the RTA real time feed that is used by Google Maps and Transit App, etc.  The board essentially simulates using this website.
+10. Go to [GCRTA NextConnect Live Departure Times](http://nextconnect.riderta.com/LiveDepartureTimes).
+This is an endpoint that delivers live departure updates from RTA's TransitMaster system, which is the central brain of RTA's operations, scheduling, and serving the RTA real time feed.
+This board essentially simulates using this website.
-14. For each route/direction/stop combo, you need to:
+11. For each route/direction/stop combo, you need to:
-    1. Enter the desired route, direction, and stop.
+    1. Enter the desired route, direction, and stop on NextConnect.
     2. Open devtools for your browser (Ctrl + Shift + I) --*Chrome is recommended if you aren't familiar with this*
     3. Go to "Network" tab
     4. Wait up to 15 seconds for the browser to fetch the update again (it automatically does this)